-We, as a nation of caregivers, are reckoning with the fact that we can't devote ourselves completely to caregiving and expect to maintain our lives outside of it.
+As a nation of caregivers, we are reckoning with the fact that we can't devote ourselves completely to caregiving and expect to maintain our lives outside of it.
 Jobs, personal relationships, social and community connections, financial security, our physical and mental health, and so much more suffer.
-And the headlines are screaming: There is no way we can make this work without more support.
+And the headlines are screaming: We can't make this work without more support.

 Create a game plan